TV Tropes Needs Your Help

 - Happens several times in Sven Hassel 's books, usually with the protagonists as the firing squad.

 - Blackadder Goes Forth - The title character is sentenced to death for shooting General Melchett's carrier pigeon.
 He gets an absolute Last Minute Reprieve (they got as far as "Ready, aim, FF-") thanks to George's uncle.
 Then he learns that George himself never got round to asking his uncle's help, as he and Baldrick got drunk celebrating their Eureka Moment.
-He's not happy.
+He's not happy; however, he does get his revenge by volunteering George and Baldrick for a Suicide Mission (they, of course, survive).

 - The Doctor Who story "The War Games" has the Second Doctor in a World War One re-creation sentenced to death by firing squad.